 You’re ready to strength train.
 Congratulations!
 You are going to reap all the great benefits strength training provides including stronger muscles, a faster metabolism, better body composition, and stronger bones.
 (Not to mention a more toned, sculpted appearance!)

-Talk about bang for your buck!
 But when it’s time to get started with strength training, you can often be left wondering where to begin.
 One of the most common questions people have when they first start strength training is what muscle groups to train together and how often to train each one?
-Simply put: “Where Do I Start?”
-It can be confusing.
-Let’s start by looking at the basic minimum guidelines given by The American College of Sports Medicine (“ACSM”).
+Let’s start by looking at the basic minimum guidelines given by The American College of Sports Medicine (“ACSM”):

 - Do some kind of strength training a minimum of twice a week.